7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 Pennsylvania’s answer to “what if a bikepacking route just worked, every single time.”

-This is the route I recommend to people who say they want to try bikepacking but aren’t sure they’re ready.
+Why ride it: This is the route I recommend to people who say they want to try bikepacking but aren’t sure they’re ready.
 You’re ready.
 The gorge is genuinely dramatic — the Pennsylvania Grand Canyon earned that name — and the rail-trail surface means you can actually look around without white-knuckling the bars the whole way.

 • 📍 Distance: 62 miles